 Dr. Mackenzie then uses a few different holes from St. Andrews as being as close to “ideal” as any hole could be.
 One example he used of the par-5 14th hole (Long) by describing four players and the paths in which they could play the hole.

-So the thought struck me: Were the Golden Age architects so good because they designed for Match Play?
+So the thought struck me: were the Golden Age architects so good because they designed for Match Play?
 I’m new to the golf architecture scene, so this may already be a thing.
-But I’ve read a bit and listened to podcasts and don’t recall ever hearing this perspective.
-There were many other factors that made that era great, but as I thought about it, Match Play had to be a huge factor.
-As such, I’ll propose three reasons why Match Play is the secret sauce to the Golden Age and then briefly trace why I think golf course design lost and then regained its way.
+But I’ve read a quit bit, listened to lots of podcasts, and don’t recall ever hearing this perspective.
+There were many other factors that made that era great, but as I thought about it, surely Match Play was a significant factor.
+As such, I propose three reasons why Match Play was the secret sauce to the Golden Age of golf design.
+Lastly, I’ll briefly trace why I think golf course architecture lost, and then regained, its way.

 Reason 1: The Game they Played